 Not being able to advertise these products on Facebook is not the only reason you shouldn’t add these products to your dropshipping store.

-Another reason is that people can get disappointed in you and your store is if they expect the product to be real, in this case from Nike, and to then later find out that the product was a counterfeit.
+Another reason is that people can get disappointed in you and your store if they expect the product to be real, in this case from Nike, only to then later find out that the product was a counterfeit.

 Of course, there is one exception, and that is if you get a license from that company to officially sell these products.

 A lot of people choose the watch niche when they start with dropshipping.

 I personally suggest you stay away from this niche.
 Unless you have the proper experience to deal with all the competition that’s inside this niche.

 Also, a lot of people link these watch stores with “scam stores.”
 You can find out more about this here.